Shivendu-kr/Shivendu-kr/README.md

-#👋 Hi there!
+👋 Hi there!
 I'm Shivendu Kumar Mandal, an enthusiastic Engineer and Developer with a passion for cutting-edge technologies.
 Welcome to my GitHub profile!

-About Me
+## About Me

-# 🌱 I’m currently diving deep into Artificial Intelligence and Machine Learning, exploring new advancements and technologies in the field.
+- 🌱 I’m currently diving deep into Artificial Intelligence and Machine Learning, exploring new advancements and technologies in the field.
-# 💡 I’m particularly interested in developing innovative solutions and enhancing user experiences through technology.
+- 💡 I’m particularly interested in developing innovative solutions and enhancing user experiences through technology.
-# 💻 I’m skilled in full-stack web development and proficient in languages such as C/C++, HTML, CSS, JavaScript, and frameworks like Node.js and MongoDB.
+- 💻 I’m skilled in full-stack web development and proficient in languages such as C/C++, HTML, CSS, JavaScript, and frameworks like Node.js and MongoDB.
-# 🎓 I’m Graduated B.Tech in Computer Science from Arya College of Engineering and I.T., Jaipur.
+- 🎓 I’m pursuing a B.Tech in Computer Science from Arya College of Engineering and I.T., Jaipur.
-# 🔭 As a Learner, I’m always eager to learn, grow, and contribute to exciting projects.
+- 🔭 As a student, I’m always eager to learn, grow, and contribute to exciting projects.

-# Feel free to explore my repositories and connect with me on LinkedIn!: [Shivendu Kumar](https://www.linkedin.com/in/shivendu-kumar-mandal-969134212/)
+Feel free to explore my repositories and connect with me on [LinkedIn](https://www.linkedin.com/in/shivendu-kumar-mandal-969134212/)!

 ## Projects